Year-End Tax Tips for Businesses

-It’s important to note, though, that $2.5 million is the spending cap on equipment purchases.
-The deduction because to phase out on a dollar-for-dollar basis after $2.5 million and is eliminated once $3.5 million in purchases is reached.
+It’s important to note, though, that $2,590,000 is the 2020 spending cap on equipment purchases.
+The deduction begins to phase out on a dollar-for-dollar basis above that amount and is eliminated once $3,630,000 in purchases is reached.
 Section 179 was enacted to help small businesses by allowing them to take a depreciation deduction in one year, rather than over a period of time.

 If your business has changed significantly since you first started a company retirement plan, it’s a good idea to make sure this important employee incentive is still the right fit.
 There are several options to choose from, including SIMPLE IRAs, profit-sharing and safe harbor 401(k)s.
 A qualified plan offers a deduction for your contributions, and you defer tax on earnings on contributions.
 Talk to your advisor.

 A multiple-owner LLC is taxed as a partnership by default, while a single-owner LLC is taxed as a sole proprietorship.
-However, LLCs can choose to be taxed as a C- or S-corporation by filing IRS Form 2553.
+However, LLCs can choose to be taxed as a C corporation or S corporation by filing IRS Form 2553.
 Owners with an LLC can still elect to be taxed as an S-corporation retroactively at year’s end.
 There are some conditions that apply, so talk to your tax professional.

 Raymond James financial advisors do not render advice on tax or legal matters.
 You should discuss any tax or legal matters with the appropriate professional.